 Platinum-based compounds such as cisplatin which can stop the growth of cancer cells and are approved by the FDA, have limited use due to the side effects.
 In order to develop this class of platinum drugs, cyclometalated compounds have been designed and synthesized.
 They are stable under physiological conditions and reach the target cells.
 The incorporation of phosphine ligands increases the lipophilicity of cycloplatinum complexes and their high cytotoxicity.
 Replacing fluorine with phosphine ligands in the synthesis of the new complex is an excellent choice to modify the electronic and hydrophobic properties.
 In this study, the interaction of a new platinum complex, [Pt(dfppy)Cl (Pph2 Me)] (complex 1) with calf thymus DNA was investigated using fluorescence spectroscopy.
 To reveal the mode of interaction between complex 1 and DNA, the competitive experiments have been carried out using several markers including ethidium bromide, thiazole orange, DAPI, methylene blue and Hoechst 33258.
 The main mode of the interaction of this complex with DNA was intercalation according to the competitive experiments.
 The fluorescence quenching data at different temperatures have been analyzed to estimate the values of the binding parameters including binding constant, Stern-Volmer constant, thermodynamic functions, and the number of binding sites for the interaction of the complex 1 with DNA.
 According to the values of thermodynamic functions, it was inferred that the effective forces in the interaction of this new cylcloplatinated compound with DNA are van der Waals type or hydrogen bond formation.

-Keywords: Platinum complexes, Cycloplatinated Compounds, DNA binding, ligand-binding
+Keywords: Platinum complexes, Cycloplatinated compounds, DNA binding, Ligand-binding

-*Corresponding author email address: fmohammadi@iasbs.ac.ir
+*E-mail address: fmohammadi@iasbs.ac.ir

 Department of Chemistry, Institute for Advanced Studies in Basic Sciences (IASBS), Zanjan, Iran